 - Completion of a labor and employment internship through the Internship Program; or

-- Completion of a non-credit summer or semester internship which has been preapproved by the Concentration Directors and/or the Administrative Director of Concentrations; or
+- Completion of a non-credit summer or semester internship which has been preapproved by the Concentration Directors.

 - An approved waiver of the internship requirement for qualifying Evening Division students, as set forth below.